jsoendermann/MongoStyleGuide/README.md

     | { value: 3 }  | 3                 |

 <a name='other-types--object-schema'></a>
-- [6.2](#other-types--object-schema) **Object columns**: If you have a column or array that contains objects, make sure all objects share the same schema
+- [6.2](#other-types--object-schema) **Object columns**: If you have a column or array that contains objects, make sure all objects share the same schema.

     | :x:       | :white_check_mark:     |
     | :---------------- | :------------- |